varnika23oct/DataAnalytics/README.md

 # DataAnalytics

-The various steps while preparing the data for modelling and data visualization using dplyr and ggplot2 packages
+#Data preparation and data visualization using dplyr and ggplot2 packages

+#Logistic Regression and using caret, ROCR and gains packages